kaijennissen/math_rag/README.md

 The math_rag codebase is organized into logical modules that follow the natural flow of data through the system:

-**data_processing → knowledge_graph → embeddings → rag_agents → CLI**
+**data_processing → graph_construction → graph_indexing → rag_agents → CLI**

 This structure reflects how information moves through the system:
 1. First, raw documents are processed into structured data (data_processing)
-2. Then, this structured data is used to build a knowledge graph (knowledge_graph)
+2. Then, this structured data is used to build a knowledge graph (graph_construction)
-3. Text embeddings are created to enable semantic search (embeddings)
+3. Indexes are created for both keyword and semantic search (graph_indexing)
 4. The agent system combines graph and embedding information to answer questions (rag_agents)
 5. Finally, the CLI provides an interface for users to interact with the system